The M/S Estonia Accident investigation

 Why was the real cause of the 'Estonia' sinking covered up?
 Probably for multiple reasons:

-to protect the Swedish Maritime Administration and its incompetent staff and the Finnish Coast Guard that did nothing to assist the sinking ship and knew that the was not seaworthy before the accident.
+to protect the Swedish Maritime Administration and its incompetent staff and the Finnish Coast Guard that did nothing to assist the sinking ship and knew that the ferry was not seaworthy before the accident.

 The states of Estonia, Finland and Sweden had many reasons to manipulate the investigation.
 And the real culprits were happy - they got away and could retire to sunny, southern Europe.